Michael Jackson memorial service: Service

 The service began with Smokey Robinson reading messages of condolences from Diana Ross and former South African President Nelson Mandela.
-A gospel choir sang Andrae Crouch's "Soon and Very Soon" as Jackson's casket entered (culminating around the line "you will see the King"), followed by statements from Pastor Lucious Smith.
-Mariah Carey and Paulette McWilliams then sang "I'll Be There", a No. 1 single for both the Jackson 5 and Carey and Trey Lorenz.
+A gospel choir sang Andrae Crouch's "Soon and Very Soon" as Jackson's casket entered (culminating around the line "We are going to see the King"), followed by statements from Pastor Lucious Smith.
+Mariah Carey and Trey Lorenz then sang "I'll Be There", a No. 1 single for both the Jackson 5 and Carey and Lorenz.
 This was followed by a statement from Queen Latifah, who also read "We Had Him", a poem written by Maya Angelou for the occasion.
 Lionel Richie, Jackson's friend and his co-writer on "We Are the World", performed the song "Jesus Is Love" by the Commodores.
 In the eulogy of Berry Gordy, founder of Motown Records, he stated, "In fact, the more I think and talk about Michael Jackson, I feel the King of Pop is not big enough for him.
 I think he is simply the greatest entertainer that ever lived."
-The statement was met with the longest standing ovation of the night.
+The statement was met with the longest standing ovation of the service.